jivantkc/django-backend-api/README.md

      else:
          STATIC_ROOT=os.path.join(BASE_DIR, 'build/static')

-Note: If files are not loading or displaying there is some user access rule to be fixed or create new bucket with correct permissions.
+Note: If files are not loading or displaying there is some issue with Permissions.
+Following settings have worked for trial.

+               Permissions overview:

+                         -Access
+                         -Objects can be public

+               Block public access (bucket settings):

+                    - all public access
+                    -Off
+                    -Individual Block Public Access settings for this bucket

+               Object Ownership:

+                    -Object Ownership
+                    -Bucket owner preferred

 #In settings: